-Having a Relevant Criminal Conviction (as defined in the Criminal Convictions Policy) will not usually prevent you from gaining admission to the University.
-In reaching decisions on those with a Relevant Criminal Conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University's ability to provide appropriate support arrangements.
+- 18. Having a Relevant Criminal Conviction (as defined in the Criminal Convictions Policy) will not usually prevent you from gaining admission to the University, and save for Regulated Courses you will not be asked to declare any unspent Relevant Criminal Conviction until you have accepted an offer from us.
+In reaching decisions on those with a Relevant Criminal Conviction, the University will consider not only its own responsibilities and duties (including but not limited to its responsibilities and duties towards other students and staff) but also your well-being, any restriction on your ability to fully engage with your programme of study and/or student life, and the University's ability to provide appropriate support arrangements. - 19.
 On firm acceptance of an offer (firm acceptance at UCAS, or payment of a deposit / providing satisfactory evidence of sponsorship), all applicants will be asked to declare any unspent Relevant Criminal Convictions.
 Applicants to Regulated Courses (as defined in the Criminal Convictions Policy), may have been asked to declare any spent and unspent Relevant Criminal Convictions as part of their UCAS or University online application.
-Even if you have already declared any spent and unspent Relevant Criminal Convictions on your application, all applicants to Regulated Courses will be required to declare this information on firm acceptance of an offer.
+Even if you have already declared any spent and unspent Relevant Criminal Convictions on your application, all applicants to Regulated Courses will be required to declare this information on firm acceptance of an offer. - 20.
 As part of the Online Registration process prior to enrolment, all applicants will be asked again to declare if they have any Relevant Criminal Convictions.
-You must notify the University of anything that has changed since the declaration made to the University following firm acceptance of the offer.

-A failure to disclose any Relevant Criminal Convictions is taken seriously and could result in: the withdrawal of your offer; or the termination of any subsequent registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise.
+You must notify the University of anything that has changed since the declaration made to the University following firm acceptance of the offer. - 21.
+A failure to disclose any Relevant Criminal Convictions is taken seriously and could result in: the withdrawal of your offer; or the termination of any subsequent registration in accordance with the Student Disciplinary Regulations or Regulations for Fitness to Practise. - 22.
 If you have a Relevant Criminal Conviction and/or are unsure whether a criminal conviction is a Relevant Criminal Conviction, you should obtain further advice from appropriate bodies.

-Please see our criminal conviction webpage for full details.
+23. Please see our criminal conviction webpage for full details.